Mummy: Egyptian mummies

 Until recently, it was believed that the earliest ancient Egyptian mummies were created naturally due to the environment in which they were buried.
-In 2014, an 11-year study by University of York, Macquarie University and University of Oxford suggested that artificial mummification occurred 1,500 years earlier than first thought.
-This was confirmed in 2018, when tests on a 5,600 year-old mummy in Turin revealed that it had been deliberately mummified using linen wrappings and embalming oils made from conifer resin and aromatic plant extracts.
+In 2014, an 11-year study by the University of York, Macquarie University and the University of Oxford suggested that artificial mummification occurred 1,500 years earlier than first thought.
+This was confirmed in 2018, when tests on a 5,600-year-old mummy in Turin revealed that it had been deliberately mummified using linen wrappings and embalming oils made from conifer resin and aromatic plant extracts.

 The preservation of the dead had a profound effect on ancient Egyptian religion.
 Mummification was an integral part of the rituals for the dead beginning as early as the 2nd dynasty (about 2800 BC).
 Egyptians saw the preservation of the body after death as an important step to living well in the afterlife.
 As Egypt gained more prosperity, burial practices became a status symbol for the wealthy as well.
-This cultural hierarchy lead to the creation of elaborate tombs, and more sophisticated methods of embalming.
+This cultural hierarchy led to the creation of elaborate tombs, and more sophisticated methods of embalming.

 By the 4th dynasty (about 2600 BC) Egyptian embalmers began to achieve "true mummification" through a process of evisceration.
 Much of this early experimentation with mummification in Egypt is unknown.

 The few documents that directly describe the mummification process date to the Greco-Roman period.
 The majority of the papyri that have survived only describe the ceremonial rituals involved in embalming, not the actual surgical processes involved.
 A text known as The Ritual of Embalming does describe some of the practical logistics of embalming; however, there are only two known copies and each is incomplete.
 With regards to mummification shown in images, there are apparently also very few.
 The tomb of Tjay, designated TT23, is one of only two known which show the wrapping of a mummy (Riggs 2014).

-Another text that describes the processes being used in latter periods is Herodotus' Histories.
+Another text that describes the processes being used in the latter periods is Herodotus' Histories.
 Written in Book 2 of the Histories is one of the most detailed descriptions of the Egyptian mummification process, including the mention of using natron in order to dehydrate corpses for preservation.
 However, these descriptions are short and fairly vague, leaving scholars to infer the majority of the techniques that were used by studying mummies that have been unearthed.